archesproject/arches-map-layers/README.md

     `python manage.py packages -o add_tileserver_layer -t "arches4-geo-examples/tileserver/wms/wms-noaa.json" -n "NOAA Precipitation"`

     [wms-noaa.json](https://github.com/legiongis/arches4-geo-examples/blob/master/tileserver/wms/wms-noaa.json)

+    Note that in the url for this example, the `layers` parameter has a value of `5`.
+You'll need to update this to the correct layer number in your ArcGIS server.
+Often this is `0`.

 2. From GeoServer (a historic map mosaic centered around Natchitoches, Louisiana, USA (31.751892, -93.085166))